 Eugene Forsey on the Banality of “Canada Day”

 On 12 March 1970, Eugene Forsey appeared before a parliamentary committee and discussed the perennial proposition to change the name of July 1st from Dominion Day to something else.
+(Judging from what some of the Senators said in 1982, the Trudeau government had tabled other bills to change the name of July 1st, but those bills failed.
+This exchange comes from a committee studying one of those failed bills).
 Ultimately, Parliament changed the name of our national day in the early 1982 from the historically significant “Dominion Day” to the historically bereft and pedestrian “Canada Day” – as if Canadians didn’t already know that they lived in Canada and needed the government to remind them of the country’s name.

 Professor Forsey has provided witty testimony against the republicans who sought to erase Dominion Day and replace it with banal platitude.